rosalindfranklininstitute/rsecon25-intro-to-kubernetes/slides.md

 ```
 The URL should take you to the Mocktail dashboard.

->**Extra** You can also use your minikube dashboard or the `kubectl` commands you have learned to explore the pods and deployments associated with >Mocktail.
+>**Extra** You can also use your Minikube dashboard or the `kubectl` commands you have learned to explore the pods and deployments associated with >Mocktail.

 ---
 # Lesson 4: Helm